Today, we’re going to talk about the spiritual meaning of finding a gray feather!

 Feather Meanings in Different Cultures

 Yes, the material importance—i.e. fashion, currency, social ranking—is important.
 However, the spiritual meaning of feathers is also noteworthy.
 For example, Westerners typically associate feathers (particularly white ones) with angels.
-But, the feather connection to the heavens isn’t only limited to Western cultures.
+But, the feather connection to the heavens isn’t only limited to European cultures.
 For example, certain Native American people believe feathers are a bridge between Mother Earth and the Spirit World.

 Feathers Represent a Gift of Freedom

-What Do Gray Feathers Mean?
+What do Gray Feathers Mean?